Why a Strong Design Brief Is Crucial for Project Success

 Step 2: Communicate the Project Budget and Timeline Requirements

-A design brief needs to focus on the time a designer is given to finish the project and the compensation the designer will receive.
-This is a necessity for all types of work in any industry.
+When creating a design brief, it is essential to include the time a designer has to complete a job and the compensation they will receive.
+This is a must for every kind of work, in every kind of industry.

-Regardless, a designer needs to know all these details to decide whether to engage with the project or focus on other projects.
+Still, each designer needs to know these particulars to decide whether to take on this project or move on to something else.

 Source: Kelly Sikkema on Unsplash